 Now slide the Aperture value:

 Aperture 2.8 if it is overcast weather (sky fully or mostly covered by clouds)

-Aperture of 4.0 if the weather is very sunny (if you see the Shutter Speed value more than 1000)
+Aperture of 4.0 or a bit more if the weather is very sunny (if you see the Shutter Speed value more than 1/1000s).

 If you see Shutter Speed lower than 1/320 then limit the drone speed!